khanhnguyen15/project-madam-website/index.md

 Not everything in the world is about business though...
 On a more emotional note, we want to explore the sentiment present in these quotes: are they mainly positive, negative or neutral?

-For this analysis, we compare quotes by their sentiment scores, which can take up values between -1 and 1.
+For this analysis, we compare quotes by their sentiment scores, which can take up values between -1 and 1[^2].
 A sentiment score of 0 can be regarded as a neutral quote, while positive and negative scores represent positive and negative quotes respectively.

+[^2]: For sentiment score calculation we used nltk's sentiment intensity analyzer.[nltk sentiment intensity analyzer](https://www.nltk.org/api/nltk.sentiment.vader.html)

 <iframe src="plots/sent_vs_time_allgenders.html" height="700" width="100%" style="border:none;" scrolling="no"> </iframe>

 We can see that the average sentiment scores attached to male and female quotes lie between 0.15 and 0.26, which is close to neutral but still positive.
-On the other hand, quotes belonging to transgender-male, transgender-female, genderfluid and non-binary genders tend to have more oscillating average sentiment scores.
-For these genders, we can observe both positive and negative average scores that cover a wider range, from -0.4 to 0.7.
+On the other hand, quotes belonging to transgender-male, transgender-female, genderfluid and non-binary genders, which are aggregated in a single group named 'others', tend to have more oscillating average sentiment scores.
+For these genders, we can observe both positive and negative average scores that cover a wider range from -0.15 to 0.32.

-<iframe src="plots/sent_vs_time_male&female.html" height="700" width="100%" style="border:none;" scrolling="no"> </iframe>

 When we focus on quotes from males and females, we see that almost consistently scores of male quotes lie above the scores of female quotes.
-Whereas there are no such clear patterns for other genders.
+Whereas there is no such consistent pattern for other genders.
 Let's take a closer look into this consistent difference between male and female quotes.

 Let's see if this situation continues when we divide news sources into two categories as liberal and conservative.
 To represent these two categories, we have created 2 lists that contain some of the most popular liberal and conservative news sources according to ThoughtCo and Aelieve Digital Marketing.

  - Liberal news sources: CNN, Huffington Post, The New York Times, Politico, Slate, ABC News, Daily Kos, The Washington Post, Time Magazine, The Atlantic.
  - Conservative news sources: National Review, The American Spectator, The American Conservative, The New American, The Washington Times, FrontPage Magazine, The Washington Free Beacon, The Blaze, Cybercast News Service (CNS News), Human Events.

 First, we make an overall comparison between liberal (denoted by L) and conservative (denoted by C) news sources, then take a deep dive into each website separately.